 Do you have a stable job in the United States?

 Another basis for granting a waiver is family unity.
 Do any of the following questions apply to your situation?
-If so, you may be able to base your waiver on family unity grounds:
+If so, you might be able to base your waiver on family unity grounds:

 Do you have a U.S. citizen spouse or minor children in the United States?